ziandzivan/data_restore/README.md

 ## Running script

 There are 2 variants for running data_restore_v2.xx-MAGISK-TWRP.zip script:
-1. From booted system, Magisk module installer:
+1. From booted system, running from Magisk module installer.
 2. Also from TWRP if it is avaialble for a device.

 ## Features of restoring data